provocon/coremedia-build-docker/README.md

 ## Availability

 This container can be used via the canonical name `provocon/coremedia-build`.
-The tag `lates` should be expected to usable for the latest release by [CoreMedia][coremedia].
+The tag `latest` should be expected to usable for the latest release by [CoreMedia][coremedia].

 Tags are named after the first release for which the implemented changed are